activitree/Meteor-PWA-Explained/3_Service_workers.md

                 if (debug) { console.info('I am returning the cached file: ', cached) }
                 return cached
               }
+              // if not in cache, fetch it
-              return fetch(requestToFetch, isBundleFile ? {} : { mode: 'cors' }) // fetch(requestToFetch), without options, if you don't use external CDNs
+              return fetch(requestToFetch, isBundleFile ? {} : { mode: 'cors' }) // fetch(requestToFetch), without options, if you don't use external CDNs at a different origin than your own webapp.
                 .then(response => {
                   if (debug) { console.log('What do I have in this response? ', response.clone()) }
                   const clonedResponse = response.clone()
-                  if (response.clone().status === 200) { // Only delete the old and cache the new one if we avail of the file.(other possibilities are to get a 404 and we don't want to cache that.) if (debug) { console.log('I do have a status response 200 here') }
+                  if (response.clone().status === 200) { // Only delete the old and cache the new one if we avail of the new file.(other possibilities are to get a 404 and we don't want to cache that.) if (debug) { console.log('I do have a status response 200 here') }
                     return caches.open(isBundleFile ?
 BUNDLE_CACHE : ASSETS_CACHE)
                       .then(cache => cache.keys()